rparin/Graphing-Calculator/README.md

 ### Features

-- Graph in Cartesian, and polar
+- Graph in Cartesian and polar
 - Save graphs, zoom in and out, view multiple graphs at once
 - View history of recently plotted graphs